gigi/gigi-spring-rest-skeleton/README.md

 docker-compose up
 ```

-to shut down dependencies when the work is finished:
+To shut down dependencies when the work is finished:

 ```bash
 make down